linode/docs/docs/kubernetes/how-to-migrate-from-k8s-alpha-to-terraform/index.md

 - '[Using Terraform to Provision Linode Environments](https://www.linode.com/docs/applications/configuration-management/how-to-build-your-infrastructure-using-terraform-and-linode/)'
 ---

 The [k8s-alpha CLI](https://www.linode.com/docs/kubernetes/how-to-deploy-kubernetes-on-linode-with-k8s-alpha-cli/) is deprecated.
 On **March 31st, 2020**, it will be **removed** from the [linode-cli](https://github.com/linode/linode-cli).
-After March 31, 2020, you will no longer be able to create or manage clusters created by the k8s-alpha CLI plugin, however, you will still be able to successfully manage your clusters using [Terraform](https://www.terraform.io/).
+After March 31, 2020, you will no longer be able to create or manage clusters created by the k8s-alpha CLI plugin, however, you will still be able to successfully manage your clusters using the [Kubernetes Terraform installer for Linode Instances](https://github.com/linode/terraform-linode-k8s).

 ## In This Guide
-You will use Terraform to continue to manage and support clusters created using the k8s-alpha CLI plugin following the EOL date and beyond.
+You will use the Kubernetes Terraform installer for Linode Instances to continue to manage and support clusters created using the k8s-alpha CLI plugin following the EOL date and beyond.
 You will learn how to:

 - [Manage clusters](#manage-k8s-alpha-clusters) created with the k8s-alpha CLI following it's deprecation.
 - [Delete clusters](#delete-a-cluster) using Terraform.